Rage Against the Machine: 2000–2001: Renegades and breakup

-On September 7, 2000, the band attended the 2000 MTV Video Music Awards, and performed "Testify".
-After the Best Rock Video award was given to Limp Bizkit, however, Commerford climbed onto the scaffolding of the set.
-Commerford and his bodyguard were sentenced to a night in jail and de la Rocha reportedly left the awards after the stunt.
-Morello recalled that Commerford relayed his plan to the rest of the band before the show, and that both de la Rocha and Morello advised him against it immediately after Bizkit was presented the award.
+On September 7, 2000, the band performed "Testify" at the 2000 MTV Video Music Awards.
+After the Best Rock Video award was given to Limp Bizkit, Commerford climbed onto the scaffolding of the set.
+He and his bodyguard were sentenced to a night in jail and De la Rocha reportedly left the awards after the stunt.
+Morello recalled that Commerford relayed his plan to the rest of the band before the show, and that both De la Rocha and Morello advised him against it immediately after Bizkit was presented the award.